IntentArchitect/Docs/articles/release-notes/intent-architect-v4.1.md

 - Drag & drop functionality includes all child elements when holding down `ctrl`.
 This can be very useful to quickly visualize associated elements, and all types in folders or packages.

 #### Error Management Enhancements

-As part of V4.1, the Intent Architect team has rearchitected the way that errors work within the designers.
+As part of V4.1, the Intent Architect team has re-architected the way that errors work within the designers.
 This brings better robustness, predictability as well as performance improvements.
 As part of this initiative, `Intent.Exceptions.ElementException` errors produced by modules during the Software Factory Execution are able to provide a link to the metadata element that backs the failing logic.
 Users can click this link which will navigate them to the element in it's owning designer.

 ![Advanced Mapping System Example](images/4.1.0/element-exception-example.png)